HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 ## Introduction
 Capabilities are new web platform APIs that unlock entirely new use cases for web applications.
 Those new APIs are essential for [Progressive Web Apps (PWA)](../pwa), a web-based application model.
 A PWA is a web app that users can install to their system.
 PWAs run even offline and launch quickly.
 To integrate with the underlying operating system, PWAs can only use web platform APIs.
 While browsers have already exposed some lower-level features to the web (e.g., geolocation, gamepad, or webcam access), many APIs were still missing or were clumsy to use (e.g., file system or clipboard access).

 The <a hreflang="en" href="https://www.chromium.org/teams/web-capabilities-fugu">Capabilities Project</a> (codename Fugu) is a joint effort by Microsoft, Intel, Google, and other Chromium contributors.
 It tries to bridge the gap between platform-specific applications and web apps by designing and implementing new powerful web platform APIs in a secure and privacy-preserving manner.
 As capabilities unlock more and more use cases, they lay the path for entire new application categories to finally make the shift to the web (e.g., IDEs, image editors, or office applications).

 Over the last two years, the focus for the Fugu team has been on capabilities for desktop productivity applications and hardware-related APIs.
 This chapter briefly introduces several new capabilities and analyzes how many different desktop and mobile websites use them.
 As capabilities are particularly interesting for app-like websites, their relative usage is comparatively low.
 This is why absolute website numbers are used in this chapter.
 For each capability, there will be a demo website or app that makes use of it.

 This chapter uses the HTTP Archive data set.
 For security reasons, some APIs require a user gesture (i.e., a click or keypress) to function.
 As the HTTP Archive crawler does not support detecting those APIs during runtime, the source code of the websites is parsed statically instead: For instance, the regular expression `/navigator\.share\s*\(/g` is matched against the website's source code to determine if it (potentially) makes use of the Web Share API.

 This method is not perfectly accurate, as it doesn't measure the actual use of an API, and developers may invoke an API using a different syntax or work with minified code.
 However, this approach should provide a sufficiently good overview.
 You can find the exact regular expressions for the 30 supported capabilities in this <a hreflang="en" href="https://github.com/HTTPArchive/legacy.httparchive.org/blob/master/custom_metrics/fugu-apis.js">source file</a>.

 All usage data in this chapter is based on the July 2021 crawl.
-You can find the raw data in the <a hreflang="en" href="https://docs.google.com/spreadsheets/d/1b4moteB9EiLYkH1Ln9qfi1tnU-E4N2UQ87uayWytDKw/edit#gid=2077755325">Capabilities 2021 Results Sheet</a>.
+You can find the raw data in the <a hreflang="en" href="https://docs.google.com/spreadsheets/d/1b4moteB9EiLYkH1Ln9qfi1tnU-E4N2UQ87uayWytDKw/">Capabilities 2021 Results Sheet</a>.

-Please note that most of the APIs presented here are so-called incubations.
+Please note that most of the APIs presented here are so-called _incubations_.
 Unless noted, they are not (yet) W3C Recommendations, i.e., official web standards.
 Instead, these APIs are being worked on in the Web Platform Incubator Community Group (WICG), where browser vendors and developers can discuss new features.

 Some APIs have already shipped in several browsers; others are only available on Chromium-based ones.
 These browsers include Google Chrome, Microsoft Edge, Opera, Brave, or Samsung Internet.
 Please note that vendors of Chromium-based browsers can choose to disable specific capabilities, so not all APIs may be available in all browsers based on Chromium.
 Some capabilities may also only be available after activating a flag in the browser settings.

 ## File System Access API
 The first productivity-related API is the [File System Access API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API).
 Web apps could already open files from the file system via `input[type=file]`: In a file picker, the user can choose one or more files to give the web application access to.
 Also, they could already save files to the Downloads folder via `a[download]`.
 The File System Access API adds support for additional use cases: Opening and modifying directories, saving files to a location specified by the user, and overwriting files that were opened by them.
 It is also possible to persist file handles to IndexedDB to allow for continued (permission-gated) access, even after a page reload.
 In particular, the API does not grant random access to the file system and certain system folders are blocked by default.

 ### Write Access
 When calling the [`showSaveFilePicker()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/showSaveFilePicker) method on the global `window` object, the browser will show the operating system's file picker.
 The method takes an optional options object where you can specify which file types are allowed for saving (`types`, default: all types), and whether the user can disable this filter via an "accept all" option (`excludeAcceptAllOption`, default: `false`).

 When the user successfully picks a file from the local file system, you will receive its handle.
 With the help of the `createWritable()` method on the handle, you can access a stream writer.
 In the following example, this writer writes the text `hello world` to the file and closes it afterward.

 ```js
 const handle = await window.showSaveFilePicker({